-Touching just about every industry imaginable, ad sales can be quite complex.
+Ad sales can be quite complex.
 As a newbie to the industry who’s hungry for success, it’s likely you have many questions.
-Through this guide, we’re breaking down ad sales step by step to help you understand the full scope of the industry, the expectations, the processes and more.
+Through this guide, we’re break down ad sales step by step to help you understand the full scope of the industry, the expectations, the processes and more.
 Ready to become a bad@#$ ad seller?
-Keep on reading.

-Before breaking down the media industry into its specific segments, it’s important to define what advertising sales is.
-As an advertising or media sales representative, you’ll likely be working for an employer in the media industry- this might include outdoor, newspaper or online publishers, or possibly even radio or TV stations.
-Think about it this way- any time you’ve ever seen a commercial on TV, there was a media seller who sold that spot to a brand because YOU were the audience in which that brand was attempting to reach.
-Pretty cool, right?
+\As an advertising or media sales representative, you’ll likely work for an employer in the media industry.
+This might include outdoor, newspaper or online publishers, or possibly even radio or TV stations.
+Think about it this way, any time you’ve ever seen a commercial on TV, there was a media seller who sold that spot to a brand because YOU were the audience in which that brand was attempting to reach.

-The job is definitely exciting, but it isn’t all peaches and cream.
-The media industry faces some of the biggest challenges in selling today.
+The media industry faces some of the biggest challenges today.
 Ad sellers face a rate of change that is arguably greater than any other industry.
-Media is being consumed everywhere and ad sellers are constantly challenged with knowing where and how to capture the attention of the right people at the right time.
+Media is consumed everywhere and ad sellers are constantly challenged with where and how to capture the attention of the right people at the right time.

 The Ad Sales Process